nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

 Let's start with a fresh Jupyter notebook.
 Select an environment from the `Select kernel` dropdown menu (located on the top right of your notebook).
+On a default Nebari deployment, you can select the `filesystem/dask` environment.

 :::warning
-Be sure to select an environment which includes `Dask`.
+Be sure to select an environment which includes `Dask`, and note that the versions of `dask`, `distributed`, and `dask-gateway` must be the same.
-On a default Nebari deployment, you can select the kernel `TBD`.
+We recommend the [`nebari-dask` metapackage](https://anaconda.org/conda-forge/nebari-dask) that includes the correct Dask packages and versions.
 :::

 Nebari has set of pre-defined options for configuring the Dask profiles that we have access to.